UTIs consist of inflammatory infections that can affect any part of your urinary system.

 The urine test is useful to confirm the presence of bacterial infection.
 There are certain medical conditions like interstitial cystitis that mimic recurring UTIs.

-In the acute setting, the doctor will prescribe 3 to 5 days of antibiotic treatment.
+In the acute UTI, the doctor will prescribe 3 to 5 days of antibiotic treatment.

 Single-dose antibiotics after sexual activity can be prescribed for those whose infection is precipitated by sexual intercourse.